 Announcing the Kick-Off of Our 2020 Community Grant Cycle

-We will begin accepting Letters of Inquiry for 2020 Community Grants on Thursday, November 12, 2019.
+We are currently accepting Letters of Inquiry for 2020 Community Grants.
 The deadline to submit a Letter of Inquiry is Thursday, December 12, 2019 at 6:00 p.m.
 CST/5:00 p.m.
 MST.
 A detailed description of our funding priorities and application process can be found below.

 About the Community Grants Program